Treatments

-Glucose injections produce remarkable functional improvement of injured joints, making Dextrose injections popular with athletes so they can get back into the game sooner than all other treatments.
+Dextrose injections produce remarkably fast & functional improvement of injured tissues, making Dextrose injections popular with athletes so they can get back into the game sooner than other treatments.
 This method is safer, more effective, and faster, providing relief where traditional medications fall short.
 So, rather than trying to combat the pain with analgesics and corticosteroids, it is better to correct the glycolysis error with dilute dextrose.
-Corticosteroids are catabolic but Dextrose is anabolic.
-There’s a list of 27 published medical references supporting dextrose treatment on my website
+Corticosteroids are catabolic but Dextrose is anabolic; this is a huge difference.
+There’s a list of 27 published medical references supporting dextrose treatment on my website.

 While the CNS can be involved, peripheral and general symptoms are more common and these can prevent mobility.
 I prefer to begin with the mobility problems so as to get the patient ambulatory as soon as possible.
 Then I’ll treat other patient preferential areas.
 But overcoming pain and immobility are high on the patient’s preference list.

-My approach is for frequent and longer treatment sessions as tolerated, focusing on alleviating the most distressing symptoms first.
+My approach is for frequent and longer treatment sessions as tolerated, focusing on alleviating the most distressing symptoms first, usually mobility or function difficulty.
 The Dextrose solution is injected beside the nerve without impaling it.
 This direct approach produces quicker results and the patients enjoy the fast recovery.

 I discovered the cause of Crohn’s disease to be neurologic, similar to Trigeminal neuralgia and Migraine.
 I had treated these neurological conditions many times previously with dilute dextrose according to the Lyftogt technique of near-nerve injection, and there was always a rapid disappearance of pain.
 The cause of Crohn’s is a defective glycolysis (a process of converting glucose to energy for nerve function) in the nerves to the intestine.
-Dilute dextrose promptly corrects the glycolysis.
-I’ve never seen a recurrence.
+Dilute dextrose promptly normalizes the nerve and the glycolysis ceases to exist.
+(That’s another example of an abnormal nerve causing the disease; they all appear normal.
+Other examples: Migraine, dry eye, Glaucoma, etc).
+I’ve never seen a recurrence of Crohn’s.
 None of my Crohn’s patients had to have surgery; their pain was gone within a minute.

 The first patient was a 53 yr old female who had Crohn’s since she was 7 yrs old; she had approximately an 8 out of 10 abdominal pain prior to treatment, but her pain rapidly subsided in 20 seconds (I timed it), proving the neurogenic origin of her lifelong struggle with Crohn’s.
 The injection turned off the cause of Crohn’s rather than trying to oppose the pain.
 This fantastic relief of Crohn’s occurred first in my office in 2017, and it’s been successful in every case ever since.
 The treatment is inherently safe, with no known side effects.
 No Crohn’s patient has to have surgery now.